neon-jungle/wagtailpolls/README.rst

 Templating & Display
 ====================
-There are many ways in which you may want to display your poll. ``wagtailpolls`` comes with a template tag to assist with this, as well as certain attributes accesible via templating to render each question as a form.
+There are many ways in which you may want to display your poll. ``wagtailpolls`` comes with a template tag to assist with this, as well as certain attributes accessible via templating to render each question as a form.
 Here is an example using all of the tools provided:

 .. code-block:: html